jimytc/aoc2019_elixir/README.md

 ## What is this project for?

 Challenge myself for coding in Elixir and buildling a software.

-The project is through [Advent of Code 2019](https://adventofcode.com/2019)
+The project will go with [Advent of Code 2019](https://adventofcode.com/2019).

 In addition, I'm trying to create the default stacks with this language.